damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 - You already have your custom domain
 - Your project is configured for GitLab Pages
-- Your site is accessible under `http://example.com` or `https://your.example.com`
+- Your site is accessible under `http://example.com` or `http://your.example.com`

-If you don't know how to do that, please check this tutorial first: [Hosting on GitLab.com with GitLab Pages][gitlab-post-pages]
+If you don't know how to do that, please check this tutorial first: [Hosting on GitLab.com with GitLab Pages][gitlab-post-pages].

 ## Step-by-step